GATOS XIV: The first direct kinematic evidence of dusty outflows from AGN via PAH kinematics of local Seyfert galaxies with JWST: PCA Tomography

 Additionally for the 3.3 $\mu$m PAH and the 6.2 $\mu$m PAH, we mask emission lines that are blended with the feature.
 In particular at 3.296 $\mu$m the HI 9-5 line is masked as well as the H$_2$ S(6) line at 6.109 $\mu$m.

 We demonstrate the PCA technique applied to the 3.3 $\mu$m PAH for NGC 7582 in Fig. \ref{fig:PCADemo}, where we show the first four principal components.
 From the PCA decomposition it is clear that the first principal component describes the rest frame emission of the feature, where the eigenspectrum shows the restframe profile while the tomogram shows the emission map The second principal component contains kinematic information, where the eigenspectrum shows a lack of emission on the blue side but an increase in emission on the red side, corresponding to a redshifted profile.
 Where the second tomogram is positive, the feature is redshifted and where the tomogram is negative the feature is blueshifted.

 The higher order components contain progressively less information, eventually only containing noise.
+This is demonstrated by a Scree test \citep[][]{Cattell1996} which is plotted in Fig. \ref{fig:Scree} and demonstrates the variance of the original data held in each principal component.
+After the fourth component, the plot levels off indicating no significant information is held in these components, with only $\sim0.1\%$ of the variance held in the sum of the remaining components.

 In Fig. \ref{fig:PCADemo}, the third and fourth components may contain additional velocity information and/or small differences in the intrinsic profile.
 Considering the third tomogram is similar to the second, it likely contains additional velocity information, however the fourth tomogram is not particularly clear and may just be noise.
 As we will show in section \ref{sec:PAHProp}, in the case 6.2 $\mu$m PAH, small differences in the intrinsic profile are present instead of kinematics.
 The tomogram is powerful for distinguishing between kinematics and variations in the intrinsic profile as it can be compared to known line kinematics.
 When variations in the intrinsic profile do show up, it is clear from the tomogram, which is indeed the case for the 6.2 $\mu$m PAH which we discuss in section \ref{sec:PAHProp}.
 We find that the 3.3 $\mu$m, 11.3 $\mu$m and 17 $\mu$m PAHs all show kinematics rather than differences in the intrinsic profile.